wmyw96/FAIR/README.md

 This repository contains code to reproduce the simulation and real dataset application for our manuscript [Causality Pursuit from Hetereogenous Environments via Neural Adversarial Invariance Learning](https://arxiv.org/pdf/2405.04715).
+It also provides a unified interface to run the algorithm using user-specified function class and loss.